yurasong/PTEN_codes/README.md

 # PTEN_codes

-Codes for analysis and plotting on the paper
+This repository includes the codes which are used for visualisation and analysis of single-cell RNAseq (scRNA-seq) data, related to the publication.